The Vanguard Group: Growth of company

 Index Investment Trust (now called the Vanguard 500 Index Fund).
 This was one of the earliest passive investing index funds, preceded a few years earlier by a handful of others (e.g., Jeremy Grantham's Batterymarch Financial Management in Boston, and index funds managed by Rex Sinquefield at American National Bank in Chicago, and John "Mac" McQuown at Wells Fargo's San Francisco office).

 Bogle's S&P 500 index raised $11 million in its initial public offering, compared to expectations of raising $150 million.
 The banks that managed the public offering suggested that Bogle cancel the fund due to the weak reception, but Bogle refused.
 At this time, Vanguard had only three employees: Bogle and two analysts.
 Asset growth in the first years was slow, partially because the fund did not pay commissions to brokers who sold it, which was unusual at the time.
 Within a year, the fund had only grown to $17 million in assets, but one of the Wellington Funds that Vanguard was administering had to be merged in with another fund, and Bogle convinced Wellington to merge it in with the Index fund.
 This brought assets up to almost $100 million.

 Growth in assets accelerated after the beginning of a bull market in 1982, and the indexing model became more popular at other companies.
 These copy funds were not successful since they typically charged higher fees, which defeated the purpose of index funds.
+In November 1984, Vanguard launched the Vanguard Primecap fund in collaboration with Primecap.
 In December 1986, Vanguard launched its second mutual fund, a bond index fund called the Total Bond Fund, which was the first bond index fund ever offered to individual investors.
 One earlier criticism of the first Index fund was that it was only an index of the S&P 500.
 In December 1987, Vanguard launched its third fund, the Vanguard Extended Market Index Fund, an index fund of the entire stock market, excluding the S&P 500.
 Over the next five years, other funds were launched, including a small-cap index fund, an international stock index fund, and a total stock market index fund.
 During the 1990s, more funds were offered, and several Vanguard funds, including the S&P 500 index fund and the total stock market fund, became among the largest funds in the world, and Vanguard became the largest mutual fund company in the world.
-Noted investor John Neff retired as manager of Vanguard's Windsor Fund in 1995, after a 30-year career in which his fund beat returns of the S&P 500 index by an average of 300 basis points per year.
+Noted investor John Neff retired as manager of Vanguard's Windsor Fund in 1995, after a 30-year career in which his fund beat returns of the S&P 500 index by an average of 300 basis points (3%) per year.